By Published On: September 28, 2013Categories: Anxiety, Depression, Life Balance, Relationships

 Why is it so hard to cope with life as a fluid?

-Life as a non-linear fluid can be difficult for many people because even though a linear frame of life is healthy for the developing person, at some point room needs to be made for the realities of life, and leave more flexibility in the images of the grand plan.
+Life as a non-linear fluid can be difficult for many people because even though a linear frame is healthy for the developing person, the realities of life often have a way of bringing the unexpected.
 Sure, the grand plan may end up working out, or parts of it might, but it generally doesn’t “just happen” the way many were taught it would.

 Sometimes life can be frustrating and disappointing.
-People may internalize the disappointments as a sign that something is wrong with them or that they are doing something wrong, rather than understanding that life is fluid…while including solid milestones into the fluidity.
+People may experience the disappointments and unaccomplished markers as a sign that something is wrong with them or that they are doing something wrong.
+However, in reality, for many people having unintended changes in the script can be quite destabilizing.

 How do we deal with disappointments and frustrations while searching for your vision?

-On the other side, if we’re only in the present, then our greater life goals are basically non-existent in our vision.
-It can lead to a sense of flailing and create significant anxiety or depression, or generally feeling unfulfilled when experiencing life as ungrounded and constantly messy with little sense of what you’re looking towards.
-Learning how to balance your mind, body, and emotions is important for navigating the fluidity of life.
+On the other side, if we’re only in the present, then our greater life goals may become non-existent in our vision.
+It can lead to a sense of flailing and create significant anxiety or depression, or generally feeling unfulfilled when not accomplishing any greater goals.
+Learning balance between your mind, body, and emotions is important for navigating the fluidity of life.

-In the end, the more we believe that our lives are supposed to be a solid, the more of a hit we take to our mental health as we try to navigate life.
+Overall, when we believe that our lives are supposed to follow a set path, it is fine as long as it happens.
+The question becomes what we do and how we react when we are faced with the unexpected.
+For many, therapy is where people learn to manage and navigate the unexpected turns in life.
 The more we allow fluidity and release fantasies of the prescribed life, the more we can create a sense of autonomy while also handling the obstacles, turns, and changes that come our way.

 Share This Story!